TindleDigital/styleguide/README.md

     <a class="button">Click</a>
     <a class="button mod-button-lrg">Click</a>

+### State

-Altered State of elelemt, similar to modifiers but for hightlighting a change in state, for example something is selcted or "alert" text is needed.
+Altered State of elelemt, similar to modifiers but for hightlighting a change in state, for example something is selected or "alert" text is needed.

     .button { }
     .button.is-button-select { }

+### Specifity

 Keep specificty to a minimum, this improves perfomance and makes code more readable.

     So we can use: .user-list > a:hover { } (supported IE8 up)
     Instead of: ul .user-list li span a:hover { }

+### Layout

 When it comes to the layout componenets on the page we want to give the various zones some hirachy eg: